 Safeguarding our whole school community remains paramount.
 A reminder of all the protective measures which will continue to be in place this term has been provided for your information.
-Changes to arrangements which were in operation during the Christmas Term have been highlighted.

 Working in close partnership with parents is reliant upon effective communication between home and school.
 You are welcome to continue to contact your child’s teacher via their Gmail address.
 They will endeavour to get back to you as soon as they are able; usually before the end of the next working day..